aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldoptions/is_bidi_text_supported_on_update/_index.md

 ﻿---
+title: FieldOptions.is_bidi_text_supported_on_update property
+linktitle: is_bidi_text_supported_on_update property
-title: is_bidi_text_supported_on_update property
+articleTitle: is_bidi_text_supported_on_update property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the value indicating whether bidirectional text is fully supported during field update or not."
+description: "FieldOptions.is_bidi_text_supported_on_update property.
+Gets or sets the value indicating whether bidirectional text is fully supported during field update or not."
 type: docs
 weight: 140
 url: /python-net/aspose.words.fields/fieldoptions/is_bidi_text_supported_on_update/